An evidence review

 Who each is actually for

-Tesamorelin has a defined patient: adults with HIV-associated lipodystrophy and excess visceral fat, dosed at 2 mg subcutaneously once daily10.
+Tesamorelin has a defined patient: adults with HIV-associated lipodystrophy and excess visceral fat, dosed at 2 mg subcutaneously once daily10 (now delivered as 1.4 mg of the reformulated EGRIFTA SV — we break that down in tesamorelin dosage: the 2 mg protocol explained).
 Outside that indication, it is off-label.

 Sermorelin's historical role was as a pediatric growth-hormone-deficiency diagnostic and treatment agent13; today it is prescribed off-label and compounded, typically for adult “GH optimization,” wellness, sleep, or anti-aging goals — none of which is an FDA-approved use.
 The closest real controlled evidence for GHRH-class effects in aging comes from a trial of a GHRH analog in older adults that found cognitive effects alongside raised IGF-114 — but that was investigational research, not an approval for either drug, and it does not license the marketing claims attached to compounded sermorelin.
+(Notably, that cognition trial used tesamorelin, not sermorelin — a distinction we unpack in sermorelin and cognition: can a GHRH peptide help the aging brain?.)
 For where sermorelin's aging claims hold up and where they don't, see is sermorelin really anti-aging?.

 The bottom line

 Tesamorelin and sermorelin engage the same pathway, but they live in different worlds.
 Tesamorelin is an FDA-approved drug with a narrow indication and a real Phase III trial record for reducing visceral and liver fat — and a label that openly limits what it is for.
 Sermorelin is a compounded, off-label GHRH peptide whose human evidence is largely old, small, and marker-based, with no modern outcome trials behind the body-composition and anti-aging claims made for it.
 If you are comparing them, compare the evidence honestly: robust-but-narrow versus plausible-but-unproven.
+(To bring a third GH peptide into the comparison, see sermorelin vs tesamorelin vs ipamorelin; for a different GHRH-side comparison — sermorelin against the longer-acting research peptide CJC-1295 — see sermorelin vs CJC-1295.)
 And because sermorelin is compounded, it shows up in needle-free forms — tablets, troches, sublingual drops — whose absorption is far weaker than the marketing implies; we dig into that in do oral and sublingual sermorelin actually work?.
 If you want to see how the providers offering sermorelin stack up on price and oversight, we rank them in our guide to the best sermorelin providers.

 Frequently asked questions